formers/former/README.md

 And that's it !
 And the best news : since Bootstrap recognizes live validation, if say you try to type something that doesn't match the `alpha` pattern in your name field, it will automatically turn red just like when your control group is set to `error`.
 Just like that, fingers snappin' and all, nothing to do but sit back, relax, and watch Chrome/Firefox/whatever pop up a sweet little box saying "You have to fill that field dude".

-There are a lot of tweaks and changes, things to make your life easier.

 ----------

 Checkboxes and radios, man, aren't those annoying ?
 Even more when you have to create several of them, and you think in your head "WHY CAN'T I VALIDATE ALL THESE LIMES ?".
 With Former it's all a little easier :